Bass-03/config_this/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mundo03/config_me.
+Bug reports and pull requests are welcome on GitHub at [this repo](https://github.com/mundo03/config_this).

 ## License